 That depends on the injury but it is our intention to keep you active during your recovery We can do this by making any of the following recommendations which are applicable to your case.

-Rest but continue with non-weight bearing CVS exercise for a recommended period
+Rest but continue with non-weight bearing CVS and conditioning exercise for a recommended period

 How will I know I am safe to push my injured body after recovery?